+Our Behaviour Policy is underpinned by our Vision Statement and Core Values.
 At Egton School we believe that every member of the school community has the right to a calm, happy and safe place to work and learn in, where they will be shown the utmost RESPECT.
 We believe that every member of the school community has a responsibility for behaviour.
-We promote and expect high standards of behaviour from all members of our school community as defined by this policy in order that we may carry out our mission statement.
+We promote and expect high standards of behaviour from all members of our school community as defined by this policy in order that we may live out our vision.